-I have made and restored many pieces for some of the most respected private collectors both in England, France, America, Canada, South Africa, Hong Kong and Japan.
-In addition, I am also a conservator/ restorer for the largest international auction house in the world.
-I am also a member of theTokyo branch of the Nihon Katchû Bugu Kenkyû Hozon Kai (NKBKHK), the society for the study and preservation of Japanese arms and armour in Japan.
+I have made, conserved and restored many beautiful pieces for some of the most respected private collectors and fine art dealers in England, France, Belgium, USA, Canada, South Africa, Hong Kong and Japan.
+In addition, I am a conservator/ restorer for the largest international auction house in the world.
+I am also a member of the Nihon Katchû Bugu Kenkyû Hozon Kai (NKBKHK), the society for the study and preservation of Japanese arms and armour.